ysabri/GitDrive/docs/index.rst

             implemented for any network related command.

     **10.For-each-ref:**
-        There is one action from this command.
+        There is one function from this command.

+        3) *getBranches(repository: Repository, ...prefixes: string[])*:
-        Its a getter for refs in the repository based on a namespace.
+        A getter for refs in the repository based on a namespace.
 So given a namespace, the command will return an array with all the refs under the namespace.
 For example, giving the command refs/heads will return all the local branches.
 Another example is giving the command remotes/origin will return all the remote refs from remote repository origin.
 Call the function with just a repository to get all the refs.

     **11.Init:**
-        There is one action from this command.
+        There is one function from this command.

+        1) *init(pathToRep: string)*:
-        Its just an init of a repo given a path that exists.
+        Just an init of a repo given a path that exists.
 Notice that the function does not check if the path exists, this is left for the caller.

     **12.Log:**
-        There are three actions from this command.
+        There are three functions from this command.
 This code was taken from the `GitHub Desktop`_ project.

+        1) *getCommits(repository: Repository, revisionRange: string, limit: number,
+        additionalArgs: ReadonlyArray<string> = [])*:
-        The first is a getter of commits.
+        A getter for commits.
 Given a revision range (a git defined concept), and a limit, the command will return an array of the commits that fall within the range.

+        2) *getChangedFiles(repository: Repository, sha: string)*:
-        The second gets the changed files per commit.
+        Gets the changed files per commit.
 Given a commitish, the command will return an array the files that were changed by the commit.

+        3) *getCommit(repository: Repository, ref: string)*:
-        The third retrieves a single commit based on a ref.
+        Retrieves a single commit based on a ref.
 Given a ref, the command will return the commit the ref is pointing to or null if the ref doesn't point to a commit.

     **13.Pull:**
-        There is one action from the pull command.
+        There is one function from the pull command.

+        1) *pull(repo: Repository)*:
-        Its just a normal pull of the current HEAD.
+        Just a normal pull of the current HEAD.
 This should not be used and is there only for the possibility of needing it.
 The main problem is that users can make commits through GitHub, commits that won't follow our rules and we have to deal with it.
 We will see.
 We maybe able to tolerate the owner of the branch rebasing some remote commits made on their own branch.